, , Lots And Land located at Route 8 Poland NY 13431 US #777

 Route 8 , Poland NY 13431 US

-New York timberland and pastures for sale: Gently rolling topography is characteristic of lands in the southwest quadrant of the Adirondack State Park.
+New York lands with open fields, hardwoods, spruce-fir forest and trout stream: Gently rolling terrain is characteristic of lands such as these within the southwest quadrant of the Adirondack State Park.
 The hills and dales of this parcel were cleared and farmed long ago.
-As the soils fertility declined, cropland turned into pasture, and pasture ...
+As farming declined, ...

 Showing 1 of 0